Planning the Home Education Year: Part 9 – Planning the Day

 Putting it all together

-I show you how I put all of this into one neat place so that you don’t find yourself with note sheets and calendars all over your house.
+I show you how I organized all of this so that you won’t have note sheets and calendars all over your space.

-I’ve never found a planner that works for me 100%.
-But, I don’t believe in reinventing the wheel either.
+I’ve never found a planner that works 100% for me, but I don’t believe in reinventing the wheel, either.
 I’ve taken bits and pieces and assembled them to make my planner—designed specifically for our needs.
 I’ve included the link to my free planner in the resources so you can put one like this together yourself!
 I recommend personalizing your planner to best suit your family’s needs.
 Do a little research.
 There are plenty of free online printables available.

 homeschool planner coverpage